Categories > Books > Harry Potter > A Horcrux’s Fate

 Hermione’s eyes shone, and she nodded once, biting her lip.

-Mrs Weasley turned from the stove, a soft look in her eyes as she addressed Hermione.
+Mrs Weasley turned from the stove, a soft look in her gaze as she addressed Hermione.
 “Will you be going back to Hogwarts, dear?
 To finish your studies?”

-Hermione sat up a little straighter, her voice firm with conviction.
+She sat up a little straighter, her voice firm with conviction.
 “Yes, I am.
 I want to graduate properly.
-Sit my N.E.W.T.s, earn them the right way.”
+Sit my N.E.W.T., earn them the right way.”

 Harry, slouched in his chair and blinking slowly against the pressure mounting behind his eyes, saw the flicker of pride that passed across Mrs Weasley’s face.
 But it didn’t last long.
 The warmth cooled as she turned sharply to Ron.